ros2/rosbag2/rosbag2_performance/rosbag2_performance_benchmarking/README.md

 The summary of benchmarks goes into `results.csv` files, which includes rows of execution parameters and results.
 These files lie inside corresponding for each test optimization -> compression directories.

+## Compression

+Note that while you can opt to select compression for benchmarking, the generated data is random so it is likely not representative for this specific case.
+To publish non-random data, you need to modify the ByteProducer.

 ## Building

 To build the package in the rosbag2 build process, make sure to turn `BUILD_ROSBAG2_BENCHMARKS` flag on (e.g. `colcon build --cmake-args -DBUILD_ROSBAG2_BENCHMARKS=1`)